Irrelon/nextstate/readme.md

 ```

 # State Methods
-> State methods can be used to provide a function as a prop to your page or component
+State methods can be used to provide a function as a prop to your page or component
 that allows you to operate on the state inside your component code.

+All methods operate on data in an immutable fashion.
+For more information see the
+@irrelon/path package which does the store object modification under the hood.

 ## patch
 > state.patch(newValue<*>);